Ixam97/CarStatsViewer/README.md

 ## Features

 - View instantaneous power and consumption
-- View details of the current trip
+- View details of the current and past trips
 - Visualizes consumption, speed and state of charge along the trip
 - Visualizes and saves charge curves during a trip
 - Live Data API for ABRP and HTTP Webhook